 - Because the Pérics tour is a roaming between Ariège and Pyrénées Orientales, two destinations that we particularly like: lakes everywhere, beautiful points of view on the summits, passages in gigantic moors, strolls between hooked pines and cedars.

 Go, I tell you more!
 This way !

 Fanguil car park ➜ Refuge d'en Beys

-To join the circuit, Ariège side, there are two solutions: Park in Orlu and start the loop via En Beys, or park at the hospitalet and go up via Besines.
-We chose to attack through the Orlu valley.
+To join the circuit, on the Ariège side, there are two solutions: park at Orlu and start the loop via En Beys, or park at Hospitalet and climb via Les Besines.
+We chose to attack via the Orlu valley.
 So we parked in the Fanguil car park.

-What you should know is that, leaving Orlu, we add a (small) day of walking to our 4-day tour.
+What you need to know is that when leaving Orlu, we add a (small) day of walking to our 4-day roaming 🥾

 Crossing the Orlu reserve is an extraordinary moment.
 In Ariège, everyone talks about the Orlu reserve when it comes to going for walks in a very preserved environment.
 And now, people are right!
 The jasse d'en Gaudu bordered by the Oriège is the home and playground for families of marmots and chamois.
 Seeing them evolve close to us is a very moving moment.

 Taking our time and loaded like mules (all the same!)
 We arrived at the d'en Beys refuge with a 3h30 walk.
 It was hot and beautiful, but we quickly realized that we were going to hear some thunderclaps tonight.
 The weather was very stormy.